ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'peer\_identifiers', MUST be present if 'pub\_keys' is also present, otherwise it MUST NOT be present.
 This parameter is a CBOR array of n elements, with n the number of public keys included in the 'pub\_keys' parameter (at most the number of members in the group).
 The i-th element of the array specifies the node identifier that the group member associated to the i-th public key in 'pub\_keys' has in the group.
 In particular, the i-th array element is encoded as a CBOR byte string wrapping the node identifier of the group member.

 * 'group\_policies', with value a CBOR map, whose entries specify how the group handles specific management aspects.
 These include, for instance, approaches to achieve synchronization of sequence numbers among group members.
-The elements of this field are registered in the "ACE Groupcomm Policy" Registry.
-This specification defines the three elements "Sequence Number Synchronization Method", "Key Update Check Interval" and "Expiration Delta", which are summarized in {{fig-ACE-Groupcomm-Policies}}.
+The elements of this field are registered in the "ACE Groupcomm Policies" Registry.
+This specification defines the three elements "Sequence Number Synchronization Methods", "Key Update Check Interval" and "Expiration Delta", which are summarized in {{fig-ACE-Groupcomm-Policies}}.
 Application profiles that build on this document MUST specify the exact content format and default value of included map entries (REQ17).

 ~~~~~~~~~~~
 +--------------+-------+----------|---------------------|------------+